-Regarding fitting the DFOP model to FOCUS example dataset A, it is already indicated in the report that it is not a good example dataset for fitting this particular model, as the two kinetic constants postulated by the DFOP model are hardly distinguishable.
-As a consequence, the software packages strongly disagree especially on the model parameter fspecifying the distribution between the kinetic domains that are characterised by the two kinetic constants.
-Again, the kinfit routine does not show conversion for this model and this dataset (Table 12).
+the two kinetic constants postulated by the DFOP model are hardly distinguishable.
+As a consequence, the software packages strongly disagree especially on the model parameter f specifying the distribution between the kinetic domains that are characterised by the two kinetic constants.
+Again, the kinfit routine does not show convergence for this model and this dataset (Table 12).